 From 2006-2009, we worked with Robert Forsyth, and others, with the support of the Canadian Food Inspection Agency, to complete the late Wayne Grimm's book on introduced terrestrial Gastropods – Grimm, F. W., R. G. Forsyth, F. W. Schueler, & A. Karstad.
 2009 .
 Identifying Land Snails and Slugs in Canada: Introduced Species and Native Genera. – Identification des escargots et des limaces terrestres au Canada: Espèces introduites et genres indigènes.
 Canadian Food Inspection Agency, Ottawa. iv+168 pp.

-In 2009-2010, in collaboration with the Canadian Museum of Nature, we began the programme of revisits to the places we explored in the 1970s and 1980s across Canada, from sea to sea to sea, that we call the Thirty Years Later Expedition, testing the hypotheses we formed then about the course of possible ecological change.
+In 2009-2010, in collaboration with the Canadian Museum of Nature, we undertook revisits to the places we explored in the 1970s and 1980s across Canada, from sea to sea to sea, that we call the Thirty Years Later Expedition, testing the hypotheses we formed then about the course of possible ecological change.
 This has generalized to nomadic "art and science" visits to places we're called to by various causes, including the Nature Conservancy Canada, the New Brunswick Museum's bioblitzes of Protected Natural Areas, and sites where unfortunate habitat destruction has been proposed.
 All of this recent activity is reported and illustrated by Aleta's blog of nominally daily paintings.